WDI-SEA/js-control-flow/readme.md

 **Requirements**
 * You should have a variable for the language code (e.g. "es", "de", "fr", "en").
-* Your program should print the translation of "Hello World" nased on the language code in the variable.
+* Your program should print the translation of "Hello World" based on the language code in the variable.
 * It should support at least 3 languages
 * Make sure to test with the different languages you choose.
 * (Feel free to Google the translation if you aren't fluent.)